A half-century-old question in astrophysics now has an answer, and the story behind it is as much about compute infrastructure as it is about stars.

 PPMstar has powered a progressive series of papers with increasing physical complexity (2015, 2023, 2024, 2025).
 The 2023 precursor study by lead author Simon Blouin established the simulation framework, showing that internal gravity waves alone moved too little material to explain observations.
 This latest work added rotation to the picture, and the results were dramatic: mixing rates jumped by more than two orders of magnitude.

 That kind of sustained software investment, spanning institutions and decades, is easy to overlook when a headline says "supercomputer solves mystery."
 But PPMstar is what converts Trillium's raw FLOPS into astrophysical insight.
-Without either half, this paper doesn't exist.

 The computational fluid dynamics methods used here aren't limited to the insides of stars.
 The same physics governs ocean currents, atmospheric circulation, and even blood flow.
 Herwig is actively collaborating across these domains to build shared simulation tools, which means HPC investment in astrophysics can pay dividends well outside the field.